Sslnon/diary/Debate-view.md

 new and intended to be different from traditional styles

 # angle
-- from the ancient/modern's independenet
+- from the ancient/modern's independence
 - from the independent/dependent

 # View